ChristinaGas/DataAnalytics-Repo/ECommerce/READ_ME.md

 📊 **Key Findings:**

 1. **Exploratory Data Analysis:** I started by exploring the dataset, visualizing the relationships between different factors.
-Notable insights include the positive correlation between 'Length of Membership' and 'Yearly Amount Spent,' and the negative correlation between 'Time on Website' and 'Yearly Amount Spent.'

 2. **Data Preprocessing:** To prepare the data for modeling, I scaled the features using Min-Max scaling and split it into training and testing sets.